M-ichae-l/documents_test/docs/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] GPIO – Measure The Distance By Ultrasound Module.rst

 is 5V.
 When we pull high the ECHO pin to 5V, the voltage might cause damage to the GPIO pin of Ameba.
-To avoid this situation, we need to drop the voltage as follows:|2|\ We pick the resistors with resistance 1:2, in the example we use 10kΩ and 20kΩ.
+To avoid this situation, we need to drop the voltage as follows:|2|\ We pick the resistors with resistance 1:2, in the example we use 10k ohm and 20k ohm.
 If you do not have resistors in hand, you can use level converter instead.The TXB0108 8 channel level converter is a suitable example:|3|\ Next, open the sample code in "File" -> "Examples" -> "AmebaGPIO" ->